alexharri/website/posts/canvas-to-ascii.md

   <Scene2D scene="circle_zoomed_bottom" />
 </AsciiScene>

-When calculating the shape vectors of ASCII characters, we took a huge number of samples.
+When calculating the shape vector of each ASCII character, we took a huge number of samples.
 We could afford to do that because we only need to calculate those shape vectors once up front.
 After they're calculated, we can use them again and again.

-However, if we're converting an animated image (e.g. canvas or video) to ASCII, we need to be mindful of performance.
+However, if we're converting an animated image (e.g. canvas or video) to ASCII, we need to be mindful of performance when calculating the lookup vectors.
 An ASCII rendering might have hundreds or thousands of cells.
 Multiplying that by tens or hundreds of samples would be incredibly costly in terms of performance.

-With that being said, let's pick a sampling quality of $3$, with the samples placed like so:
+With that being said, let's pick a sampling quality of $3$ with the samples placed like so:

 <AsciiScene alphabet="two-samples" sampleQuality={3} fontSize={200} rows={1} cols={3} hideAscii showGrid showSamplingCircles showSamplingPoints increaseContrast samplingCirclesColor="white">
   <Scene2D scene="circle_zoomed_bottom" />